genebean/tree-planter/README.md

 - `/` - when the base URL is opened in a browser it show you a list of the endpoints.
 - `/deploy` - Deploys the default branch of a repository.
 It accepts a POST in the format of a GitLab webhook or in the custom format shown in the examples below.
 - `/gitlab` - Deploys the branch of a repo referenced in the payload of a webhook POST from GitLab.
-Each branch is placed into a folder using the naming convention `repository_branch` such as `tree-planter_master`.
+Each branch is placed into a folder using the naming convention `repository_branch` such as `tree-planter_main`.
 All /'s are replaced with underscores.
 - `/hook-test` - Used for testing and debugging.
 It displays diagnostic info about the payload that was POST'ed.
 - `/metrics` - Displays Prometheus metrics